 You did it.
-You finally managed to buy a domain of your dreams.
+You finally managed to buy the domain of your dreams.
 Congratulations!
 This is an important first step in building your company’s online presence.

 But before you’re up and running and make your first direct online sale, there are some additional steps you need to take to set yourself up for success and secure your company’s future in the digital space.